 The DAI WG has a roadmap (to be described in response to question 1) and plans to refocus on interoperable protocols for digital archive access.
 This includes a general framework on the user side, an abstraction layer (similar to that developed by the SM&C WG), and archive interfaces that are specific to each discipline or “designated community”.
 A very successful effort would result in the user interface and the abstraction layer being another general solution that works well for the global problem of digital preservation, resulting in adoption by the same global community that adopted OAIS.
 But the discipline-specific archive interfaces developed by DAI would be dedicated to the space agencies’ needs for space science, spacecraft data (housekeeping) and perhaps other data types unique to space programs (such as Enterprise Data for developing spacecraft).

 This architecture would have the unique feature of enabling cross-discipline research in trusted digital archives.
 The Space Science researcher would use the archive user interface and abstraction layer and the space science specific “plug-in” to access space science results and spacecraft telemetry.
-But he would also be able to install a plug-in for geological data archives or weather data archives by installing those “plug-ins”.
+But (s)he would also be able to install a plug-in for geological data archives or weather data archives by installing those “plug-ins”, developed by those communities.
 Meanwhile the geology or weather researcher would similarly be able to plug in the space science archive plug-in to correlate their discipline data with spacecraft mission results.

 The importance of this cannot be overstated.
 In the future, the greatest technological advances in the world are expected to come from cross-discipline research.